A Novel Approach to Neutrino-Hydrogen Measurements: Selection of -H Interactions

-As an example of application of our technique, we consider the neutrino and antineutrino beam spectra expected in the LBNF project.
-To this end, we assume a nominal beam power of 1.2 MW with $1.1 \times 10^{21}$ pot/year and a data taking time of 5+5 years with the default low-energy neutrino and antineutrino beams~\cite{Petti2018,ESGprop}.
+We consider the beam spectra expected in the LBNF project~\cite{LBNF-flux} and assume a fixed exposure of $5.5\times 10^{21}$ protons on target (POT) for both the low-energy neutrino and antineutrino beams, achievable in about two years with the default beam power of 1.2 MW.
 Table~\ref{tab:events} summarizes the total number of events expected for the various topologies and targets.
 An interesting option available at LBNF is a high-energy beam optimized to detect the $\nu_\tau$ appearance from neutrino oscillations in the far detector, which would result in an increase by a factor 2.4 of the $\nu(\bar \nu)$-H rates, combined with a much harder spectrum.
-It is conceivable to have a dedicated 2 year run with this high energy beam after the completion of the nominal data taking~\cite{Petti2018,ESGprop}.
-By that time the planned upgrades of the beam intensity to a nominal power of 2.4 MW would more than double the available statistics.
+It is conceivable to have a dedicated two year run with such a high energy beam after the completion of the nominal data taking.
+By that time the planned upgrades of the beam intensity to a nominal power of 2.4 MW would further roughly double the available POT.